A guide to effective daily standup meetings

 meetings matter

 Use AI to record, transcribe, and summarize meetings into actions.
-Bubbles is your home for after-meeting collaboration.
+Follow-up with text, screen, or voice comments instead of additional meetings.

 Try it free in < 2 min